 Brief Description of Each Test:

-MPT: The Multistate Performance Test is a two 90-minute test.
+MPT: The Multistate Performance Test is comprised of a two 90-minute tests.
 The MPT is designed to test an examinee’s ability to use fundamental lawyering skills in a realistic situation.
-Each test evaluates an examinee ’s ability to complete a task that a beginning lawyer should be able to accomplish.
+Each test evaluates an examinee’s ability to complete a task that a beginning lawyer should be able to accomplish.

 MBE: The purpose of the MBE is to assess the extent to which an examinee can apply fundamental legal principles and legal reasoning to analyze given fact patterns.
 The MBE contains 200 multiple-choice questions.
 The exam is divided into morning and afternoon testing sessions of three hours each, with 100 questions in each session.
 The 190 scored questions on the MBE are distributed as follows: Constitutional Law (31), Contracts (33), Criminal Law and Procedure (31), Evidence (31), Real Property (31), and Torts (33).

 Here are some Frequently Asked Questions about the UW Law Bar Exam Skills Class.
 Please let us know if you have any further questions.